Shifting on violin: Tips and Technique

-There are five basic positions in violin playing.
-They are 3rd, 2nd, 4th, and 5th positions in order which is the easiest to learn and understand them well.
+There are five basic positions in violin playing: 1st, 3rd, 2nd, 4th, and 5th positions, listed here in order from the easiest to learn and understand well.

 1st position is the primary position, and this is the first and the only position which you learn when you start playing the violin.
-The left hand is placed close to the scroll.
+The left hand is placed close to the scroll and the nut.

-3rd position is the next new position which we learn when we start shifting, and it is the easiest position to begin with.
-The left hand is placed close to the body of the violin, and we play the same note with the first finger which we played before with the third finger staying in 1st position.
+3rd position is the next new position which we learn when we start shifting, as it is the easiest position to begin with.
+The left hand is placed close to the body of the violin, and we play the same note with the first finger which we played before in 1st position with the third finger.
 So if you played note D on the A string with the third finger, now, in 3rd position, you would be playing the same note with the first finger.
 Thus, your wrist moves higher along the fingerboard.
-Every violinist likes 3rd position and uses it a lot.
-This is an advancement from beginner to intermediate level.
+Every professional violinist likes 3rd position and uses it a lot.
+This shift marks an advancement from beginner to intermediate level.